robang74/git-functions/README.md

   * -p: `git pull` before cmds
   * -r: `git pull --rebase` before cmds
   * -s: `git stash` before go and `git stash pop` when returns
+  * -n: not fail despite the last command failure

 A custom branches selction could be specified in this way: